 To be completed by teachers in academic subjects.

 All international students, regardless of aid status, must submit an International Certification of Finances Form.
+Instructions for completing this are attached to the form.

 Any international student wishing to apply for need-based financial assistance must also submit the College Board Financial Aid Profile.

 It is important to note that because Oberlin's international financial aid budget is not unlimited, students who do not apply for financial aid at the time of admission are not eligible for aid in future years.
+If a student is not applying for financial aid, the expected amount of support per year required for Oberlin is:

 Standardized Test Scores